Vicia faba: Sudan

-Fava beans are one of the most widely consumed foods in Sudan.
-For most Sudanese they form the main dish during breakfast time (fatoor), especially more so for city and urban dwellers.
+Broad beans are one of the most widely consumed foods in Sudan.
+For most Sudanese, especially for city dwellers, they form the main dish during breakfast time (fatoor).
 The beans are cooked by steadily boiling over a sustained period of time.
-Similar to Egypt, the cooked beans are mashed, and prepared by adding salt and pepper.
+Similar to Egypt, the cooked beans are mashed, and prepared by adding salt and chili pepper and cumin.
 For additional flavour, sesame oil is added along with a sprinkling of jibna ("feta" cheese) on top.
-The dish is then eaten with bread, sometimes mix all in one dish this called (fatta or boash).
+The dish is then eaten with bread, sometimes mixed all in one dish: this is called fatta.
+Boash, the cooking liquid or aquafaba, is also eaten, often mixed in with bread as a fatta.

 Sweden

 Broad beans (bondbönor), which in Sweden were traditionally eaten as soaked brown, and boiled, dried broad beans fried in lard, were for a very long time popular to add to other foods as a filling side, specially with fried pork.
 The green, raw, and lightly boiled broad beans were used seasonally as a side green.